UrosDoe7/lab-environment-for-dynatrace-training/README.md

    - Option on the Linux VM
       * easytravel docker insalled and started
       * crontab to stop mongodb 20 minutes every day and generated problems
-      * kubernetes : script to deploy from this vm the Azure Vote App on AKS for the workshop Kubernetes (need a Service Principal for the authentication)
+      * kubernetes : script to deploy Azure Vote App on AKS for the workshop Kubernetes (need a Service Principal for the authentication)
    - Option on the training environment
       * 1 VM Windows 10 = Standard_B2s (2 CPU; 4GB RAM) for these workshop : LoadGen, Android and Plugin Python